Best Time of Year to Dive in Playa del Carmen

 Can you scuba dive in Playa del Carmen all year?

 Yes.
 Playa del Carmen is a year-round dive destination.
-Ocean conditions can vary by day, but between local reefs, Cozumel, cenotes, courses, and seasonal tours, there are good dive options in every month.
+Ocean conditions can vary by day, but between local reefs, Cozumel, cenotes, courses, and seasonal tours, there are good options in every month.

 When is bull shark season in Playa del Carmen?